netascode/ansible-dc-vxlan-example/README.md

 ## Setting up environment for the collection

 Installation of a Python virtual environment is needed in order to install the collection and it's requirements.
-We recommend [pyenv](https://github.com/pyenv/pyenv) which provides a robust Python virtual environment capability that also allows for management of different python versions.
+We recommend [pyenv](https://github.com/pyenv/pyenv) which provides a robust Python virtual environment capability that also allows for management of different Python versions.
 The following instructions are detailed around using pyenv.
 For pipeline execution please refer to the *pipeline section* which is documented at container level.

 ### Step 1 - Installing the example repository